-Penybanc principally extends in a linear form along both the A483 Penybanc Road and Parklands Road with an established group of housing directly opposite the candidate site at Newtown, Newtown Close, Waunfawr and Park Mill Road.
+Penybanc principally extends in a linear form along the A483 Penybanc Road and Parklands Road with an established group of housing directly opposite the candidate site at Newtown, Newtown Close, Waunfawr and Park Mill Road.

-As indicated in red on the Revised LDP extract plan below, our candidate site is bounded to the south and opposite by the residential development limits as delineated in both the current LDP and the proposed Revised LDP
+As indicated in red on the Revised LDP extract plan below, our candidate site is bounded on three sides by the residential development limits as delineated in both the current LDP and the proposed Revised LDP.